Tackle – Loading a Spinning Reel

 Preparing the Backing

 To attached the backing to the base of the reel, tie any type of sliding knot that you feel comfortable with.
 Simply place the loop over the reel with the bail open and cinch it up to the base.
 Next, close the bail and place the spool of line in a bucket or box so that the line comes off the spool the same way that it was put on.
 Keep a tight grip on the line as you begin to reel to make sure that mono grabs the spool and keep reeling.
-You only need to put on enough backing to cover the base of the spool.
+You only need to put on enough backing to cover the base of the spool (typically 10-15 turns).

 Connecting the mono backing to the braid